-So if blue collar offers such grand opportunity, where is the best place to be in business?
+So if blue collar offers such a grand opportunity, where is the best place to be in business?

-We looked at where in the US blue collar businesses are earning the most, based on the average median dollar amount invoiced per blue-collar business in each city.
+We looked at where in the US blue-collar businesses are earning the most, based on the average median dollar amount invoiced per blue-collar business in each city.

 While society tends to push everyone to get a four year degree, and typically take on a lot of debt in the process, we are seeing countless examples of people carving out a very successful path of their own, particularly in blue-collar industries.
-There’s a lot of opportunity out there, and with new technology to make it even easier to thrive as a small business operator, it’s ripe for anyone’s taking.
+There’s a lot of opportunities out there, and with new technology to make it even easier to thrive as a small business operator, it’s ripe for anyone’s taking.